kckuru/Trout-Bog-HistoricalBOMO/README.md

-# Trout-Bog-BOMO
+# Trout-Bog-HistoricalBOMO
-This is a repo for Trout Bog BOMO work.
+This is a repo for historical Trout Bog BOMO work.